 Source data for figures and maps

-As the structure of education systems varies from one country to another, a framework for assembling, compiling and presenting regional, national and international education statistics is a prerequisite for the comparability of data and this is provided by the international standard classification of education (ISCED).
+As the structure of education systems varies from one country to another, a framework for assembling, compiling and presenting regional, national and international education statistics is a prerequisite for the comparability of data — this is provided by the international standard classification of education (ISCED).
 ISCED 2011 was adopted by the UNESCO General Conference in November 2011 and is used as the basis for the statistics presented in this article.

-Most EU education statistics are collected as part of a jointly administered exercise that involves the UNESCO Institute for Statistics (UNESCO-UIS), the Organisation for Economic Cooperation and Development (OECD) and Eurostat, often referred to as the UOE data collection exercise; data on regional enrolments are collected separately by Eurostat.
-The UOE data collection exercise is principally based on administrative sources, as provided by education ministries or national statistical authorities.
+Most EU education statistics are collected as part of a jointly administered exercise that involves the UNESCO Institute for Statistics (UNESCO-UIS), the Organisation for Economic Cooperation and Development (OECD) and Eurostat, often referred to as the UOE data collection exercise.
+Data on regional enrolments are collected separately by Eurostat.
+The UOE data collection exercise is principally based on administrative sources provided by education ministries or national statistical authorities.
 Reference periods are the calendar year for data on graduates and the school/academic year (classified to the calendar year in which the school/academic year finishes) for all other non-monetary data.

-The EU’s labour force survey provides data on the population’s level of educational attainment, the number of early leavers from education and training, and the employment rates of recent graduates, and information pertaining to adult learning.
-It covers the total population of individuals aged 15 years and more living in private households and is updated twice a year during the spring (with information for a new reference year being made available in the spring of the following year.
-Note that labour force survey data for Estonia and Austria has a level shift (a break in series) in 2014.
+The EU’s labour force survey provides data on the population’s level of educational attainment, the number of early leavers from education and training, and the employment rates of recent young graduates.
+It covers the population of individuals aged 15 years and more living in private households and is updated twice a year, with information for each new reference year being made available in the spring of the following year.
+Note that labour force survey data by educational attainment level for Estonia and Austria have a level shift (a break in series) in 2014.